Random Number Generator

 random

 object.
-It is strongly recommended to only use NeoRadium’srandom
+It is strongly recommended to use only NeoRadium’srandom

 object for all random operations.- getGenerator(seed=None)